zfcampus/apigility-documentation/auth/authentication-oauth2.md

 ### 2) Approve the authorization access

-If you approve the authorization access by clicking the "Yes" button Apigility will redirect you to the URI specified in the `redirect_uri` query string parameter, passing the authorization code in the query string.
+If you approve the authorization access by clicking the "Yes" button, Apigility will redirect you to the URI specified in the `redirect_uri` query string parameter, passing the authorization code in the query string.
 In our example we will be redirected to the page `/oauth/receive` as shown
 below: